lub90/ct-pass-store/backend/README.md

 ## 🧠 Validation Rules for Secondary Passwords

 - Only the user themselves or configured admin users may modify or delete entries.
 - Passwords must meet complexity requirements (letter, digit, symbol).
 - Custom passwords may be disallowed via configuration.
 - Primary password may be required for changes, depending on settings.

+## Setup

+Setting up the PHP backend is closely tied to configuring the CtPassStore extension in ChurchTools.
+We recommend following the steps outlined in the [CtPassStore extension setup guide](../extension/docs/setup.md).

+If you prefer to focus only on the backend, you can find the standalone instructions in the [PHP Backend Setup Guide](./docs/setup.md).